 There are nearly limitless factors that can lift demand or push demand down monthly, weekly, or daily.
 When something disrupts the normal flow of goods, freight volumes can dip and climb violently.
 This volatility challenges terminal operators’ abilities to plan future labor and capacity usage.

 Operators rarely know how much marine freight is destined for inland destinations.
-They could utilize a solution like Tideworks Insight to gain full visibility into their operational data, but even so, their customer commitments require them to load onto a train any cargo that reaches the terminal by the cut-off, no matter the situation.
+They could utilize a solution like Tideworks Data Platform to gain full visibility into their operational data, but even so, their customer commitments require them to load onto a train any cargo that reaches the terminal by the cut-off, no matter the situation.
 This creates major headaches for terminal operators because efficiency becomes exceedingly difficult to maintain when capacity is strained.

 To understand why let’s consider a simple example.
 Imagine a wheeled facility (one where all containers must be placed on a chassis and parked) with a thousand available parking spots.
 If all thousand spots are filled, where do you place additional incoming containers?
 Because incoming trains are usually striped before outgoing trains can be loaded, you need empty capacity to buffer the exchange.